-- 62. FLPD's policy requires dispersal orders before making mass arrests, but FLPD has no policy governing the dispersal of an assembly determined to be unlawful, riotous, or tumultuous. - 63.
-Contrary to Section 870.04, Florida Statutes, requiring that law enforcement give dispersal orders to groups they determine are unlawfully, riotously, or tumultuously assembled, FLPD trained its officers that no dispersal orders were necessary when responding to a scene if bottles were thrown. - 64.
-By policy, custom, and practice, FLPD does not give the dispersal orders required by law, even where it has the means and ability to give a dispersal order. - 65.
-FLPD pre-recorded a dispersal order on the Long-Range Acoustic Device (LRAD).
-Lieutenant Jeffrey Jenkins, a member of the Field Force Team, was assigned to the LRAD. - 66.
-The Field Force Team brought the LRAD and dispersal order with them to the Parking Garage.

-67. Upon arrival to the Parking Garage, Officer Jeffrey Jenkins did not turn on the LRAD's dispersal order before getting out of the Suburban, based on his claimed training that dispersal orders were unnecessary if the police were responding to a scene where water bottles were thrown.
+- 70. FLPD's policy requires dispersal orders before making mass arrests, but FLPD has no policy governing the dispersal of an assembly determined to be unlawful, riotous, or tumultuous. - 71.
+Contrary to Section 870.04, Florida Statutes, requiring that law enforcement give dispersal orders to groups they determine are unlawfully, riotously, or tumultuously assembled, FLPD trained its officers that no dispersal orders were necessary when responding to a scene if bottles were thrown. - 72.
+By policy, custom, and practice, FLPD does not give the dispersal orders required by law, even where it has the means and ability to give a dispersal order. - 73.
+Defendant Jeffrey Jenkins was assigned to the LRAD.
+FLPD pre-recorded a dispersal order on the Long-Range Acoustic Device (LRAD). - 74.
+The Field Force Team brought the LRAD and dispersal order with them to the Parking Garage. - 75.
+Upon arrival to the Parking Garage, Defendant Jeffrey Jenkins did not turn on the LRAD's dispersal order before getting out of the Suburban, based on his claimed training that dispersal orders were unnecessary if the police were responding to a scene where water bottles were thrown. - 76.
+Defendant Jenkins had every opportunity as well as the ability to stop the dispersal without warning.